How to Tell When Your Brake Discs Need Replacing

 When Should Brake Discs Be Replaced?

-Brake discs should be replaced when they are worn below the manufacturer’s minimum thickness, show visible damage such as grooves or heat spots, or cause symptoms like vibration, judder or reduced braking performance.
+Brake discs should be replaced when they are worn below the manufacturer’s minimum thickness.
+They also need replacement if they show visible damage, such as grooves or heat spots.
+Symptoms like vibration, judder, or reduced braking performance indicate that replacement is necessary.

 What Do Brake Discs Do?

-Because this process generates heat and friction every time the brakes are used, brake discs wear down over time.
+This process generates heat and friction every time the brakes are used.
+Consequently, brake discs wear down over time.

 Signs Your Brake Discs Need Replacing